NunzioKnerr/pannotator_collect/image2kmz360ImageConverter.md

 ## Function to calculate distances between image geo-locations.

-This code looks through all the files in a given folder and copies images a user-specified distance apart from each other into a new folder for use later on.
+This code looks through all the files in a given folder and copies images a user-specified distance apart into a new folder for use later on.
 It starts with the first file and looks for a file at least XX metres from that.
 Once it finds one it adds it to the list then uses it as the location to look for another file at least XX metres from it and so on until it gets to the end of the file list.
 This method is most suitable for linear transect sampling.

 ``` r
 library(geosphere)